linode/docs/docs/networking/diagnostics/netcat/netcat.md

 ## Summary

-`netcat` can do so many things that learning to use it is a no brainer for every power UNIX user.
+`netcat` can do so many things that learning to use it is a must for every power UNIX user.
 You will just need to experiment a little in order to understand and use the full power of `netcat`.